theleftcoast/swarm-simplex-bootstrap/readme.md

 ```

 ### Particle Swarm Followed by Nelder-Mead Refinement
 The 'particle_swarm' and 'nelder_mead' algorithms can be used together to efficiently minimize complex objective functions.
-The 'particle_swarm' algorithm is used first to find a good estimate for the neighborhood of the global minimum (loose convergence critera are used).
-The 'particle_swarm' algorithm also yields an estimate for the initial size of the simplex in the nelder_mead algorithm.
+The 'particle_swarm' algorithm is used first to find an estimate for the neighborhood of the global minimum (loose convergence critera is used).
+The 'particle_swarm' algorithm also generates an estimate for the initial size of the simplex in the 'nelder_mead' algorithm.
 The initial estimate of the global minimum and simplex size are then passed to the 'nelder_mead' algorithm.
-The 'nelder_mead' algorithm will converge the initial estimate of the global minimum to a tight estimate of the global minimum.
+The 'nelder_mead' algorithm will converge to a tight estimate of the global minimum.
 Though this sequential procedure can identify the global minimum for MOST problems problems, there is no guarantee that it will identify the global minimum for EVERY problem.

 #### Bounded Minimization with Combined Procedure, Booth function example (successful convergence)